postsharp/postsharp-emails/metalama-email-course/070-custom-logging-aspect.md

 }
 ```

-In this aspect, we log the name of the method and any parameters that are being passed to it.
-The method then runs, and we proceed to log the return value if the method is not void or an error message if one occurs.
+In this aspect, we log the name of the method and any parameters passed to it.
+The method then executes, and we log the return value if the method is not void or an error message if an exception occurs.

-As you can see, Metalama allows you to write complex templates, with the full power of C# available at compile-time for you to author templates.
+As you can see, Metalama allows you to write complex templates with the full power of C# available at compile time for authoring templates.
 We call this C#-to-C# template language _T#_.

 When the `[Log]` attribute is applied to the following code: